pivotal/docs-platform-automation/docs/tasks.md

 ### run-bosh-errand
-Runs a specified BOSH errand directly on the BOSH Director by tunneling through Ops Manager.
+Runs a specified BOSH errand directly on the BOSH Director by tunneling through Tanzu Operations Manager.

 !!! warning "Interacting with the BOSH Director"
-    Ops Manager is the main interface for interacting with BOSH, and it has no way of knowing what is happening to the BOSH Director outside of the Ops Manager UI context.
+    Tanzu Operations Manager is the main interface for interacting with BOSH, and it has no way of knowing what is happening to the BOSH Director outside of the Tanzu Operations Manager UI context.
-    By using this task, you are accepting the risk that what you are doing cannot be tracked by your Ops Manager.
+    By using this task, you are accepting the risk that what you are doing cannot be tracked by your Tanzu Operations Manager.

 !!! warning "Retrying Errands"
-    Ops Manager, by design, will re-run failed errands for you.
+    Tanzu Operations Manager, by design, will re-run failed errands for you.
     As this task interacts with BOSH directly, your errand will not be re-run if it fails.
     To replicate this retry behavior in your pipeline,